ruf-io/materialize-cube-demo/README.md

    docker-compose ps
    ```

-4. Initialize the Materialize Schema
+4. Initialize the Materialize Schema (you can view it at [`materialize/create.sql`](https://github.com/ruf-io/materialize-cube-demo/blob/main/materialize/create.sql))

    ```shell session
    psql -h localhost -p 6875 -U materialize -f materialize/create.sql
    ```

 5. There is a basic cube schema already drafted for a "Vendors" aggregation in [`cube/schema/Vendors.js`](https://github.com/ruf-io/materialize-cube-demo/blob/main/cube/schema/Vendors.js)

+   The most important customization we are making to the schema is: https://github.com/ruf-io/materialize-cube-demo/blob/90e7f9b39bc210ec8e7180d0359f263f27747fd5/cube/schema/Vendors.js#L2-L4

+   This tells Cube to (almost) always go back to Materialize for updates, instead of caching results like it would for a normal DB.

    a.
 Test out building a query with it in the Cube.JS Dev Playground at `localhost:4000`

    b.
 Test curling the query to see how the REST API works, the REST API uses a JSON schema that is demonstrated in the UI (see JSON Query tab):